Breakwater (band)

 Breakwater is an American funk band from Philadelphia.
 The band released two albums: Breakwater in 1978, and Splashdown in 1980.
-The latter features the song "Release the Beast", which was sampled in the intro for rapper Murs' album Murs 3:16: The 9th Edition, as well as in "Robot Rock" by electronic duo Daft Punk which appeared on the album Human After All.
+The latter features the song "Release the Beast", which was sampled on "Robot Rock" by electronic duo Daft Punk.

 Background

 The band, originally from Philadelphia was formed in 1971.
 The original members of Breakwater consisted of Gene Robinson, James Gee Jones, Lincoln 'Zay' Gilmore, Steve Green, Vince 'Garnel' Dutton, Greg Scott, John 'Dutch' Braddock, and Kae Williams, Jr. They were signed to the Arista label in 1978.
 Their second album Splashdown, which was released in 1980 has been referred to by Tom Bowker of the Broward Palm Beach New Times as a funk masterpiece.

 Releases

 In September, 1979, their single "You Know I Love You", written by Greg Scott, and produced by Rick Chertoff was a Billboard top single pick.

 For the week ending July 5, 1980, their album Splashdown at its 8th week in the Billboard charts had moved up from 35 to 34.
 At its 13th week, it was sitting at 57, the position it was the previous week.